Yahweasel/libav.js/README.md

 "vp8"]`, `["ogg", "webm", "opus", "ipod", "aac", "flac", "vpx", "vp8", "h264"]`)

+Finally, the “mediarecorder-openh264” variant, relative to “mediarecorder-transcoder”, adds H.264 *encoding* support, through libopenh264.
+Note that H.264 is under patent until at least 2024, and the use of the libopenh264 encoder in this context before that time opens you to the possibility of patent litigation, unless you have patent rights.
+For this reason, this variant is not provided pre-built in releases, and you must build it yourself if you want it.
+Cisco, who authors libopenh264, grants a patent license to its users, but this license applies only to users of the precompiled version compiled by Cisco, and no such version is provided in WebAssembly, so it does not apply to use in libav.js. (`["ogg", "webm", "opus", "ipod", "aac", "flac", "swscale", "vpx", "vp8", "h264", "openh264"]`)

 To create a variant from configuration fragments, run `./mkconfig.js` in the `configs` directory.
 The first argument is the name of the variant to make, and the second argument is the JSON array of fragments to include.